How To Use Waterproof Tanking Slurries

 5- Applying the waterproofing.

-The Koster NB1 tanking slurry should be applied in two coats in accordance with the product data sheet (you can download this from the product page).
+The Koster NB1 tanking slurry should be applied in two coats in accordance with the product data sheet (you can download the data sheet from the Koster NB1 product page, here).
 When applying with a brush the first coat should be applied with vertical brush strokes, the second with horizontal.
-This ensure even coverage
+This ensures even coverage.

 As the special formula of Koster NB1 cures, it will “sweat” and beads of moisture will be visible on the plaster surface this is perfectly normal.